rebeccaringuette/kamodo-core/paper/paper.md

 Output from kamodo-registered functions may still be cast into other unit systems that require a type, such as Astropy [@astropy; @astropy2] and Pint [@pint].

 Kamodo can utilize some of the capabilities of raw data APIs such as HAPI, and a HAPI kamodo subclass is maintained in the ccmc readers repository [@nasaKamodo].
 However, Kamodo also provides an API for purely functional data access, which allows users to specify positions or times for which interpolated values should be returned.
-To that end, a prototype for functional REST api [@fielding2000rest] is available [@ensembleKamodo] and an RPC api [@nelson2020remote] for direct access from other programming languages is under development.
+To that end, a prototype for functional REST api [@fielding2000rest] is available [@ensembleKamodo], as well as an RPC api [@nelson2020remote] for direct access from other programing languages.

 Kamodo container services may be built on other containerized offerings.
 Containerization allows dependency conflicts to be avoided through isolated install environments.
-Kamodo extends the capabilities of space weather resource containers by allowing them to be composed together via the KamodoClient, which acts as a proxy for the containerized resource running the KamodoAPI.
+Kamodo extends the capabilities of space weather resource containers by allowing them to be composed together via the KamodoClient, which acts as a proxy for the containerized resource running the Kamodo RPC API.

 # Acknowledgements